compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_instructor.md

 - What aspects of the exercise were successful from the standpoint of a participant?
 - If you were organizing this mass collaboration, what would you change to make the experience better?
 - Are there other questions we might tackle more successfully by working together than by working alone?

-### Notes

-- Many participants struggle with data preparation.
-Learning about data preparation is one of the learning objectives of the activity, but if you want to skip that part, you can have them work with the data file that we have already prepared.
-- The schedule that we proposed for participants is modular: before lunch prepare your data, and after lunch build your model and submit to the leaderboard.
-Many participants really enjoy uploading predictions to the leaderboard and seeing their score, so if they seem to struggle to get the data prepared before lunch, you can encourage them to switch to working with the data file that we have already prepared.